Paris family offices · Cross-border positioning

 • Arrondissement prestige does not translate to US institutional due-diligence.
 7e, 8e, and 16e addresses, foundation references, and Parisian intellectual-circle standing are not signals the American allocator can verify or place against US comparables.

 • Heritage-led staff bios built on French academic chairs, grandes ecoles credentials, and family-foundation positions.
-The US reader is scanning for a US peer set, US operating history, and US outcome references, and the frame does not provide them.
+The US buyer is scanning for a US peer set, US operating history, and US outcome references, and the frame does not provide them.

 • Absence of US-peer-set references on the operating brand.
 The portfolio company never names the American firms it competes with, co-invests alongside, or sells into, and the US allocator cannot place it on a comparison axis.